nijuyonkadesu/preemptive-impressions/homework/Arch/design patterns.md

 5. Abstract Factory Pattern:
     - An interface to create families of related products without specifying their concrete classes.
-    - have control over creating multiple objects.
+    - have control over creating multiple objects, but related ones together.
 > irl: cross-platform UI libraries
 > Interesting: builds on factory pattern, but imposing strict rules